pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/configuration/configuring_credentials/_index.md

 ### Introduction

-In this tutorial, you will understand how to operate with the CredentialParams component by performing CRUD operations.
-We will begin by learning how to create an instance of this component using its constructor, a tuple, a string, and the ConfigParam class.
-Then, we will understand how to extract and update the values of credential parameters stored in the component, and delete those parameters.
+In this tutorial, you will learn how to use the CredentialParams component to perform CRUD operations.
+We will start by creating an instance of this component using its constructor, a tuple, a string, and the ConfigParam class.
+Then, we will learn how to extract, update, and delete the values of credential parameters stored in the component.

 ### CredentialParams